‘Bold And The Beautiful’ Spoilers: Comings And Goings Scoop, Recast Shockers And Big Surprises In Store

 Carter, played by Lawrence Saint-Victor, will appear on Bold and the Beautiful.
 It isn’t clear what his storyline will entail, but it could be a legal matter for the Forrester family.
 Perhaps, his appearance will be tied to Eric running into Sheila at the restaurant.

-Nicole, played by Reign Edward) will exit Bold and the Beautiful and she should return around Christmas time.
-Brad Bell teases that in the coming months, he will bring Nicole back to the show fulltime.
+Nicole (Reign Edward) will exit Bold and the Beautiful and she should return around Christmas time.
+Brad Bell teases that in the coming months, he will bring Nicole back to the show full-time.
 It sounds like he’s busy casting a leading man for her.

 After almost a year of waiting, the new face of Hope is here.
 Annika Noelle will debut as Hope in January.
 Kim Matula will no longer appear as Brooke and Deacon’s (Sean Kannan) daughter.
 Bold and the Beautiful fans hope that Hope’s return means Deacon turn up to cause trouble for Quinn.